David Peralta Player Props: Dodgers vs. Phillies

 David Peralta At The Plate

-- Peralta has six doubles, a triple, two home runs and seven walks while batting .261.
+- Peralta is hitting .261 with six doubles, a triple, two home runs and seven walks.

-- Peralta has picked up a hit in 27 of 50 games this year, with multiple hits eight times.
+- In 54.0% of his 50 games this season, Peralta has picked up at least one hit.
+He's also had eight multi-hit games.

-- In 50 games played this season, he has gone deep in only two of them.
+- In 50 games played this season, he has homered in only two of them.

-- In 10 of 50 games this season, he has scored, including multiple runs once.
+- In 10 of 50 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.